 You understand what's going on here?

-It's like everything we've been telling you is exposed, and they're kind of half acknowledging it because it's irrefutable at this point.
+It's like everything we've been telling you is exposed and they're kind of half acknowledging it because it's irrefutable at this point.

 It's incontrovertible.

-That is that is basically taking your constitution and setting it ablaze and the powerful tools of intelligence now turned on the American people in favor of one person to get elected over another.
+And the powerful tools of intelligence now turned on the American people in favor of one person to get elected over another.

 That's a big problem for the country.